-This captures the essence of the exercise, as we are able to see the role of the individual in the emerging culture-technology matrix; this is already happening more and more; self-actualization is indeed a good way to approach life during a time of great global transition; ultimately this is the general direction, but the "bottom billion" must have their needs met first before self-actualisation, that this is eminently doable over the next thirty-five years, but there are not yet enough signs that this will happen over the relevant time period; one still works to earn a living, but increasingly there are more choices of activities and roles to perform in society for our identity, interests, and personal strengths; this requires implementing in the family, early education, and in media representations, which will be more and more essential as automation, robotics, etc. evolve; this message is out there that educational systems should help children make progress in the direction of self-actualization and employers should recognize which potential employees fit the various cultural needs of a company; give tax incentives to social good enterprises; co-operatives, worker-owned businesses, and barter systems could go a long way towards developing this different approach, and income must rise to get people above the level of sheer survival to higher states of awareness and the support to and freedom to be creative; "I am me, I am not my job," these self-actualization direction should lead to happy people for a better and fairer world, this could be a start.
+- This captures the essence of the exercise, as we are able to see the role of the individual in the emerging culturetechnology matrix; - Self-actualization is indeed a good way to approach life during a time of great global transition; - This is already happening more and more; - Ultimately this is the general direction, but the "bottom billion" must have their needs met first before self-actualisation, that this is eminently doable over the next thirty-five years, but there are not yet enough signs that this will happen over the relevant time period; - One still works to earn a living, but increasingly there are more choices of activities and roles to perform in society for our identity, interests, and personal strengths; - This requires implementing in the family, early education, and in media representations, which will be more and more essential as automation, robotics, etc. evolve; - This message is out there that educational systems should help children make progress in the direction of selfactualization and employers should recognize which potential employees fit the various cultural needs of a company; - Give tax incentives to socially good enterprises; - Co-operatives, worker-owned businesses, and barter systems could go a long way towards developing this different

+- approach, and income must rise to get people above the level of sheer survival to higher states of awareness and the support to and freedom to be creative; - "I am me, I am not my job," these selfactualization direction should lead to happy people for a better and fairer world; this could be a start.